SwiftyJSON/SwiftyJSON/README.md

 }

 ```
-It's Not Good
+It's not good.

-Even if we use Optional Chainning would also cause a mess:
+Even if we use optional chaining, it would also cause a mess:

 ```swift